 - Previous gestational diabetes

 - Ethnicity – women who are African American, Native American, Hispanic or Asian are also at a greater risk.

 Women do not have control over most of these risk factors.
 However, you can always get more exercise and lose weight if you are or are planning to become pregnant.

-Early treatment of gestational diabetes can reduce the risk of these issues.
-If you control your gestational diabetes, it doesn’t usually affect your baby.
+First and foremost, early diagnosis and treatment of gestational diabetes can reduce the risk of complications.
+So, if you take the steps to control your gestational diabetes, it doesn’t usually affect your baby.

 How is gestational diabetes treated?

 “When I was training, those who failed the gestational diabetes were automatically put on insulin, but we don’t do that anymore,” Dr. Iskandar says.
 “We actually start with just diet.
 Some women respond to just eating a low carb diabetic diet and will be able to manage it that way.
 If that doesn’t work, we have oral medications now.
 We only use the insulin option if those other avenues fail.”

 So, if you’re feeling nervous about having to take the gestational diabetes test, remember it’s just another standard of care to ensure the best possible outcomes for both mother and child.